Keepnet – AI-powered human risk management platform logo

 arrow down

-IoCs for MİMİ include unusual memory usage by chat applications, outbound connections to known command-and-control servers, suspicious privilege escalations, and credential dumping attempts targeting LSASS or Kerberos protocols across platforms.
+IoCs for MİMİ include unusual memory usage by chat applications, outbound connections to known command and control servers, suspicious privilege escalations, and credential dumping attempts targeting LSASS or Kerberos protocols across platforms.

 Why is MİMİ malware a growing threat for remote and hybrid teams?